manasayadlapalli/CMPE283-assignment-3/README.md

 1. Shubadha Paithankar(SJSU ID: 016013283)
 2. Sai Manasa Yadlapalli (SJSU ID: 015999659)

+## Assignment Questions
+1. Subhadha : I implemented the VMX exit time duration counter for each VM exit part of assignment.3 I've measured the time duration between the start of the exit routine and it's exit.
+Tested the workflow and debugged the implementation with a sample cpuid program in guest os vm and updated the readme file with required info

+2. Manasa : I've implemented the VMX exit count per VM exit part of assignment.3 This exit counter array is implemented similar to the way it's mentioned in the instructor video I've setup the dev environment with HostOS Ubuntu 2204 on VMWare workstation running on an Intel laptop.
+Compiled the Linux kernel tree and installed the Guest VM based on virt-manager.

+3. Comment on the frequency of exits – does the number of exits increase at a stable rate?
+Or are there more exits performed during certain VM operations?
+Approximately how many exits does a full VMboot entail?
+  - During the inner Guest VM boot sequeunce, we've seen a combined 10,626,554 total VM exits.
+  - Some VM exit categories seem to be more frequent than the others and the rate of increase is not quite stable.
+  - Exit reason count seem to be dependent on the type of VM operations performed.

+4. Of the exit types defined in the SDM, which are the most frequent?
+Least?
+  - Most frequent : <br>
+    Exit type 48 : EPT violation accounts for ~89% of the total.
+    Exit type 10 : CPUID invocation : Probably due to the test program Exit type 30 : I/O instructions
+    Exit type 32 : WRMSR instruction
+    Exit type 1 : External interrupts

+  - Least frequent : <br>
+    Exit type 29 : MOV DR instruction : Debug register Exit type 18 : VMCALL instruction by guest.

 ## Development Environment:
   1. Lenovo Ideapad Slimpro 14 laptop with Intel 11th Gen Intel(R) Core(TM) i5-11300H processor that supports VMX, VT-x,EPT and VT-d.
   2. Bare metal OS is Windows 11 with credential/device guard & virtualization based security disabled as per: https://kb.vmware.com/s/article/2146361